sled-rs/sled-rs.github.io/perf.md

 Flamegraphs are useful for visualizing the costs associated with specific code locations by showing the expense in terms of visual area.
-They are a good "first glance" at where a program may be spenting a lot of time, instructions, or some other measurable resource but there are a number of caveats that come with their interpretation, and you should only use them as a kind of flashlight that may illuminate where specific costs are arising in code.
+They are a good "first glance" at where a program may be spending a lot of time, instructions, or some other measurable resource but there are a number of caveats that come with their interpretation, and you should only use them as a kind of flashlight that may illuminate where specific costs are arising in code.
 In many cases,